Get actionable steps on how to monitor and enforce your MAP policy:

 In order to maintain positive relationships, Kellogg recommended enforcement when the violation is within a certain range, for example, $10 or more less than the MAP, with exceptions for high volume shopping seasons such as the winter holidays.

-Kellogg reported that unauthorized and authorized violations work largely independent of one another, although price drops that go below MAP in each segment have ripple effects in the respective markets.
+Kellogg reported that unauthorized and authorized violations work largely independently of one another, although price drops that go below MAP in each segment have ripple effects in the respective markets.
 In order to demonstrate there is no vertical price-fixing it's important for the policy to apply to both authorized and unauthorized resellers.

 Suppliers and manufacturers must have ongoing, detailed monitoring of where their products are being sold so they can stop supplying the product in the case of a violation -- or several violations, in the event that the supplier chooses to first issue a warning.